 Rabat Safety Mistake #1: Assuming It’s Like Marrakech

-One of the biggest misconceptions about rabat safety is thinking it’s the same as Marrakech.
+One of the biggest misconceptions about Rabat safety is thinking it’s the same as Marrakech.

 Rabat is: